flaviofernandes004/minikube-playground/README.md

-# sso-gateway
+# Minikube Playground
-This is a playground setup to play around with Keycloak, OAuth2, and proxies (Keycloak-Gatekeeper for now).
+A playground to play with Identity Providers, OAuth2, metrics, and whatnot.

 ## Dependencies